rockettheme/docs/Docs/joomla/templates/graffito/INDEX.md

 Integrated styling is available for RokSprocket in all its layout modes, providing a rich stylistic platform to construct a dynamic and engaging site.
 Standard Gantry and template features also apply, such as Fusion with MegaMenu.

->> NOTICE: Graffito is a Joomla 2.5.x and 3.x Template.
+>> NOTICE: Graffito is a Joomla 3.x Template.

 Requirements
 -----